ITISFoundation/mmux_vite/src/osparc-api-ts-client/FunctionsApi.md

 # **validateFunctionInputs**
 > Array<any> validateFunctionInputs(body)

-Validate inputs against the function\'s input schema
+Validate inputs against the function\'s input schema  New in *version 0.8.0*

 ### Example